 (b) an application by a registered remittance network provider under subsection 75B(2) of the Act for another person to be registered as a remittance affiliate of the registered remittance network provider;

 (c) an application by a person under subsection 76D(1) of the Act for registration as a virtual asset service provider.

+(2) The information set out in the following provisions of this instrument is not required in an application for registration as a remittance affiliate of a registered remittance network provider (under either subsection 75B(1) or 75B(2) of the Act) if a senior manager of the remittance affiliate has given or intends to give the approval referred to in subsection 26S(4) of the Act:

+(a) sections 4-5, 4-6 and 4-8;

+(b) paragraphs 4-12(a) to (c).

 4-4 Application—general information